Protect your privacy, rights and freedoms

 Folks, beware!
 Now that thanks to Medibank and Optus all scammers on this planet have our phone numbers and home addresses, they became very cunning.

-Because these days most people don't answer call from hidden numbers, and because Australian telco allow any scammer to show anything as the caller ID, the scammers have long been using caller ID spoofing.
+Because these days most people don't answer call from hidden numbers, and because Australian telco allow any scammer to show anything in the caller ID, the scammers have long been using caller ID spoofing.
 They simply picked any random number, sometines accidentally belonging to an unsuspecting individual in Australia, and other times totally fictitious, and showed it as their caller ID.
 Until now, scammers usually used Victorian and NSW landline numbers or Australian mobile numbers for these purposes.
 But smart people quickly learned not to answer interstate or out-of-town calls if they weren't expecting one.

 But now, because Medibank and Optus provided the whole dark web with our full personal details, scammers have got a new trick.
 They began spoofing phone numbers that are geographically close to your home.
 I have never experienced this before, but in the past few days I have been getting numerous calls from all sorts of local numbers.
 Some belong to hotels, restaurants and other businesses in my area, others are just private local numbers.
 I have never given those places my contact details.
 In fact, I have never visited most of them.
 But after googling each caller ID I could see that it belonged to some place nearby.